 A review committee will be convened with representation from various disciplines, and selection will be determined based upon an objective evaluation of the ideas, without weighting for discipline.

-Please help us spread the word about our scholarship and download our Goetz Instrument Program Flier.
+Please help us spread the word about our scholarship and download our 2016 Goetz Instrument Support Program info sheet.